You is busy. You is tired. You is overwhelmed.

 Complete Your Trackers

 Depending on how intricate you make them, your trackers might take a few minutes or a few hours to set up.
 But once you’ve got them made, it’s quick and easy to maintain them.
 You can do this as you go.
-For instance, every time you polish off a bottle of water or a workout, pull out your personal journal and mark it off.
+For instance, every time you polish off a bottle of water or a workout, pull out your writing journal and mark it off.
 Or, you can take some time at the end of the day to update all your trackers at once.

 Max Out the Potential of Your Trackers